GE replaces CEO John Flannery; shares rise 15 percent

 GE also announced its GE Power business would take a $23 billion non-cash charge due to its weak performance.
 GE Power "will fall short of previously indicated guidance for free cash flow and EPS for 2018," the company said.

-GE shares (GE) rose 15 percent to $13 in premarket trading.
+GE shares (GE) were up 12 percent in early trading at $12.63; they rose 15 percent in premarket trading.
 Shares had fallen 39 percent this year and hit a one-year low last week.

+In June, GE was removed from the Dow Jones Industrial Average, an index it had included in since 1896.

+The stock jump is a sign from Wall Street "that Flannery's leadership was not providing enough value – and that the market expects Culp to be better suited for the top position," said Tim Hubbard, assistant professor of management in the University of Notre Dame’s Mendoza College of Business.
+"Indeed, an outsider may be just what GE needs to move forward as it continues to redefine itself while trying to maintain its best parts."